 Selected topics in junior-level chemistry according to the needs and interests of the students.
 CHEM 3201 Organic Chemistry Laboratory I (2-0-6) Prerequisite: A grade of C or better in CHEM 1308/1108 and a grade of C or better or enrollment in CHEM 3301 Experiments illustrating basic techniques, synthesis, interpretation of spectra, use of molecular models and scientific literature.
 CHEM 3202 Organic Chemistry Laboratory II (2-0-6) Prerequisite: A grade of C or better in CHEM 3301/3201 and a grade of C or better or enrollment in CHEM 3302 Experiments illustrating multistep synthesis, semi micro techniques, instrumental analysis, investigation of reaction mechanisms and qualitative analysis.
-CHEM 3300 Undergraduate Research (3-0-0) Prerequisite: Approval by Natural Science advisor and a minimum GPA of 2.5, and permission of instructor.
+CHEM 3300 Undergraduate Research (3-0-0) Prerequisite: Approval by the Natural Sciences Department, minimum GPA of 2.0, and permission of instructor.
 Independent investigation of a specific topic or problem in chemistry research under the direction of a selected faculty member.
 CHEM 3301 Organic Chemistry I (3-3-0) Prerequisite: A grade of C or better in CHEM 1308/1108 and a grade of C or better or enrollment in CHEM 3201 Fundamentals of organic chemistry.
 Topics include molecular orbital theory, stereochemistry, conformational analysis, reaction mechanisms, spectroscopy, nomenclature, physical properties, preparation and reactions of alkanes, alkyl halides, organometallics, alcohols and ethers.
 CHEM 3302 Organic Chemistry II (3-3-0) Prerequisite: A grade of C or better in CHEM 3301/3201 and a grade of C or better or enrollment in CHEM 3202 A continuation of CHEM 3301, with emphasis on alkenes, alkynes, aromatic compounds, aldehydes, ketones, acids and derivatives, amines, amino acids, proteins, and carbohydrates.
 CHEM 3310 Quantitative Analysis (3-3-0) Prerequisite: CHEM 1308 and CHEM 1108 and credit or enrollment in CHEM 3110.
 A study of chemical equilibrium, reliability of measurements and the theory of applications of gravimetric, volumetric and instrumental methods of analysis.
 CHEM 3320 Environmental Chemistry (3-3-0) Prerequisite: BIOL 1302 and BIOL 1102; and CHEM 1308 and CHEM 1108.
 Chemistry and analysis of clean and polluted air and water.
 Environmental standards of the American Public Health Association and the US Environmental Protection Agency.
 CHEM 3330 Physical Chemistry I (3-3-0) Prerequisite: CHEM 3301, MATH 2402, one year of general physics, and credit or concurrent enrollment in CHEM 3130.
 Study and applications of the first and second laws of thermodynamics to gases, liquids, solutions and phase equilibrium; applications of the third law of thermodynamics to systems in equilibrium; kinetic theory and statistical thermodynamics.
 CHEM 3332 Physical Chemistry II (3-3-0) Prerequisite: CHEM 3330 and credit or concurrent enrollment in CHEM 3132.
 Study and applications of the fundamental principles and postulates of quantum mechanics, electronic structure of atoms and molecules, molecular symmetry, and spectroscopy.
-CHEM 3340 Inorganic Geochemistry (3-3-0) Cross-listed with GEOL 3340.
+CHEM 3340 Inorganic Geochemistry (3-3-0) Crosslisted with GEOL 3340.
 Credit may not be earned for both.
 Prerequisite: GEOL 1305/1105 and CHEM 1308/1108.
 Examination of the Earth and earth processes through the application of chemical principles including fractionation and distribution of the elements, the chemical evolution of planetary interiors and interactions between Earth's lithosphere, hydrosphere and atmosphere.
 Topics include evaluation of theories and analysis of data relevant to geologic problems facing society such as the search for and utilization of mineral resources and the environmental implications of waste disposal and remediation.
-CHEM 4140 General Biochemistry Lab I (1-0-3) Prerequisite: Credit or enrollment in CHEM 4340.
-Experiments in biochemistry to accompany CHEM 4340.
-CHEM 4162 Advanced Inorganic Laboratory (1-0-3) Prerequisite: Credit or enrollment in CHEM 4362.
-This laboratory course is designed to supplement CHEM 4362.
-It will involve experiments that demonstrate the principles of inorganic chemistry and the techniques used by inorganic chemists for the synthesis and characterization of inorganic materials.
-CHEM 4190-4390 Special Topics in Chemistry Prerequisite: Varies according to topic.
+CHEM 3402 Thermophysical Properties of Materials (3-1-0) Prerequisite: PHYS 1308 or PHYS 2402.